peering-manager/peering-manager/docs/setup/logging.md

 Peering Manager provides some loggers to make sure logs can be processed by any means a user may want to use.
-By default no logging is configured, an working example is provided below.
+By default no logging is configured, a working example is provided below.

 # Available Loggers